UPAC REQUESTOR HANDBOOK

 7.2.
 ITEMS THAT WILL NOT BE FUNDED

-- Appropriations in furtherance of a political campaign or activity by any candidate or candidate’s staff for political office.
+1. Appropriations in furtherance of a political campaign or activity by any candidate or candidate’s staff for political office.

-- Appropriations to a legislative lobby or to a registered student organization whose primary purpose is to influence legislation.
+2. Appropriations to a legislative lobby or to a registered student organization whose primary purpose is to influence legislation.

-- Grants-in-Aid and scholarships.
+3. Grants-in-Aid and

-- Retroactive expenses (events held prior to submitting the request for funding or events where funding has been committed before being notified of approval).
+7. Retroactive expenses (events held prior to submitting the request for funding or events where funding has been committed before being notified of approval).

-- Membership dues for fraternities or sororities.
+9. Membership dues for fraternities or

-- Programs and activities that are for academic credit and/or are considered an essential component of a class (not attending or participating could have a negative effect on a student’s grade in the course).
+10. Programs and activities that are for academic credit and/or are considered an essential component of a class (not attending or participating could have a negative effect on a student’s grade in the course).

-- Hiring of legal services or providing bail-bond funds.
+11. Hiring legal services or providing bail-bond

-- This does not include funding for a Student Legal Services office, which is available to all fee-paying students at University Park.
+1. This does not include funding for a Student Legal Services office, which is available to all fee-paying students at University Park.

-- Honoraria for Penn State faculty or staff speaking about his/her area of expertise
+12. Speaking/Performing Artist Fees for Penn State faculty or staff speaking about his/her area of expertise

-- Personal, non-contractual gain of any student, faculty member, staff member, or any other person.
+14. Personal, non-contractual gain of any student, faculty member, staff member, or any other person.

-- Any religious ceremony or worship service, except when such activity is for educational purposes.
+16. Any religious ceremony or worship service, except when such activity is for educational purposes.

-- Any activity, material, or program whose primary purpose is recruitment or increased membership in the sponsoring group.
+17. Any activity, material, or program whose primary purpose is recruitment or increased membership in the sponsoring group.

 The Pennsylvania State University prohibits discrimination and harassment against any person because of age, ancestry, color, disability or handicap, national origin, race, religious creed, sex, sexual orientation, gender identity, or veteran status.
 Discrimination or harassment against faculty, staff, or students will not be tolerated at The Pennsylvania State University.

-2.5.
+2.4.1.
 Additional Funding Limitations

 The following items will not be considered for funding by UPAC:

-- All medications including off-the-shelf and over-the-counter medications with or without a prescription.
+• All medications, including off-the-shelf and over-the-counter medications, with or without a prescription.

-- Expenses for advisor, staff, and faculty travel.
+• Expenses for advisor, staff, and faculty

-- Group memberships to a national organization.
+• Group membership to a national

-- UPAC will not consider funding any performers, speakers, or any other person that is requesting compensation for a product or service they provide if said person is also a member of the organization requesting funding.
+• UPAC will not consider funding any performers, speakers, or any other person that is requesting compensation for a product or service they provide if said person is also a member of the organization requesting funding.

-- Videographers, photographers, and/or any other related costs, to the affirmed are not eligible for UPAC funding unless adequate proof that these resources are integral to the success of the event, and whose primary purpose is to enhance the University Park student’s experience gained from the event.
+• Videographers, photographers, and/or any other related costs, to the affirmed are not eligible for UPAC funding unless adequate proof that these resources are integral to the success of the event, and whose primary purpose is to enhance the University Park student’s experience gained from the event.
 Per University policy, faculty and staff may not receive payment for these types of services if it falls within their scope/area of expertise.

-- UPAC will not consider funding for promotional items, door prizes, or participation prizes (e.g. water bottles, mugs, pens, shirts).
+• UPAC will not consider funding for promotional items, door prizes, or participation prizes (e.g., water bottles, mugs, pens, shirts).

-- Purchase of or reimbursement for the purchase of tobacco products including, but not limited to, cigarettes, cigars, chewing tobacco, nicotine pads, juuls, and vapes.
+• Purchase of or reimbursement for the purchase of tobacco products including, but not limited to, cigarettes, cigars, chewing tobacco, nicotine pads, Juuls, and vapes.

-2.6.
+2.4.2.
 Students Ineligible for Funding

-- General Allocation Requests
+3. General Allocation Requests

 General allocation requests consist of the following types of requests: Program, Travel, Equipment, Print Media, Broadcast Media, and Operational expense.

-UPAC has final say in determining what type of allocation request a funding request most accurately falls under.
+UPAC has the final say in determining what type of allocation request a funding request most accurately falls under.

 3.1.
 General Information

-All required items within a request form must be complete (all line items applicable to the request form are filled out with all supporting documents attached).
-The budget will be considered accepted once a UPAC financial request has been submitted via OrgCentral.
-UPAC will follow a first come, first served procedure when scheduling requests for review.
-Requests will be considered in the order received by UPAC as the first order of priority.
 Additionally, requests will be considered in the order approved for review by the Chair as the second order of priority.
 Incomplete requests will not be scheduled until the Chair has determined that all required items have been submitted to UPAC.

 All required documentation submitted with the request must be in the form of US dollars and may not be converted from other currencies by the requestor.
 All quotes must come from service providers.

 All allocated funds must be expensed in the academic year in which they were allocated.
 Any requests for reimbursement must be submitted no later than May 31st in order to be processed prior to the close of the fiscal year.
+Any unused funds will be returned to UPAC.

 3.1.1.
 Deadlines